louayshaat/gcp-software-delivery-shield/README.md

 ## Update the cloudbuild file

-Replace the project and repo-name in the cloudbuild.yaml file with your repo that you created in case you use a different name
+Replace the $PROJECT value with your project name in the cloudbuild.yaml file
 ```
-sed -ic 's/core-demos/$PROJECT/g' cloudbuild.yam
+sed -ic 's/core-demos/$PROJECT/g' cloudbuild.yaml
 ```

 ## Run the build